rabbitmq/rabbitmq-website/site/memory-use.md

 ### <a id="queue-memory-usage" class="anchor" href="#queue-memory-usage">How much memory does a queue use?</a>

 A message has multiple parts that use up memory.
 Every queue is backed by an Erlang process.
-If a queue is mirrored, each mirror is a separate Erlang process.
+If a queue is replicated, each replica is a separate Erlang process running on separate cluster nodes.

 Since every replica of a queue, whether leader or follower, is a single Erlang process, message ordering can be guaranteed.
 Multiple queues means multiple Erlang processes which get an even amount of CPU time.